MadeleineWalder/Hangman/README.md

 ## Existing Features:

-- Firstly there is a welcome message to user, before asking them if they want to play the game.
+- Firstly there is a welcome message to user.
+Then they are asked if they want to play the game.

 - Upon answering no the user is told how they can start the game again if they change their mind.

 - If they answer yes, the game begins and an empty word is diplayed along with the base stage of the hangman.

 - The user can then enter a letter of their choice, pressing enter to submit the letter.
 From here there are four possible outcomes:
-1. If the letter is not in the word

-2. If the letter is in the word
+1. The letter is not in the word.
+The letter is added to the 'Letters guessed:' list for the user to see.
+They are notified with a print statement that the letter is not in the word, and one stage of hangman is added and displayed.

+2. The letter is in the word.
+The letter is added to the 'Letters guessed:' list for the user to see.
+They are notified with a print statement that the letter was correct, and it is added into the word.

-3. If the letter is already guessed, reguardless of if it's in the word or not
+3. The letter is already guessed.
+Reguardless of if it's in the word or not, if the letter is in the 'Letters guessed:' list they will be notified with a print statement that they already guessed that letter.

+4. The user input is invalid.
+The user must enter one single letter, or they will be told their answer was invalid and asked again for an input.
+Letters are not case sensitive.

+- At the end of each of these the user is asked again for an input until the word or hangman are complete.

+- If the hangman is complete they are told that have run out guesses, and it's game over.
+The word is then revealed to them so they can see what it was.

-4. If the user input is invalid
+- If the word is complete they are congratulated on their win.

+- After either of these outcomes the user is asked again if they would like to play, and the cycle continues.

 ---